 This morning, I decided to really stretch my brain like taffy.

-Off Armageddon Reef (by Weber) and then picking up the novel American Gods (by Gaiman).
+I've had 3 cups of coffee so far and I am listening to Off Armageddon Reef (by Weber) and then picking up the novel American Gods (by Gaiman).
 They are both hugemongous books involving gods of various sorts & spiritual warfare, and both have intricately woven worlds.

 I might suffer either enlightment or a brain clot, who knows.
 I'm not sure the wisdom of combining two such detailed and well-written books at one time, but the coffee leads me on.